Language selection

 Notarial services

 Consular officials do not provide any legal advice or represent a person in court.
-The Embassy provides the following notarial services, by appointment only, to Canadian citizens and, in limited cases, to non-Canadian citizens if the documents are intended for use in Canada.
+The Embassy provides limited notarial services to Canadian citizens and, in limited cases, to non-Canadian citizens if the documents are Canadian or intended for use in Canada.

 Payment method